jamesthomaskiernan/gpu-voxel-sim/readme.md

 A DrawInstancedIndirect call is made to render the world.
 The call is indirect since the vertex count isn't known by the CPU.
 Instead, that data is copied from the `vertexCountBuffer` into an arguments buffer.
 This arguments buffer is then passed into the DrawInstancedIndirect method.
 The world mesh's vertex and pixel shaders are inside `/shaders/voxel.hlsl`.
 Inside the vertex function, VertexID is used to find the appropriate triangle inside `triangleBuffer`.
 The pixel function then colors the voxels according to type.

 ### Placing Voxels
-If the user is clicks left mouse button, then the `pick` dispatch thread inside `picker.hlsl` is run to place voxels in the world.
+If the user clicks left mouse button, then the `pick` dispatch thread inside `picker.hlsl` is run to place voxels in the world.
 Relevant data like camera position, camera forward vector, and voxel type, are written into `pickBuffer` and then accessed inside `picker.hlsl`.
 This function casts a ray out from the camera until it hits a voxel.
 Then it sets any surrounding voxels within a certain radius to the user selected voxel type.

 ## To Build